Parking Rules and Regulations

 3.3 Student Parking Permits

 a.
-Bowling Green State University graduate, undergraduate, and transfer students may register for a parking permits.
+Bowling Green State University graduate, undergraduate, and transfer students may register for a parking permit.
 Eligibility will be based on the student’s housing classification.
 Ex.
 Resident or Commuter.
+Students must be enrolled for the semester in which they are trying to purchase a permit.

 3.3.2 Student Permit Payments and Refunds